 In December 2015 someone from 1&1 Internet, our hosting company, suggested we upgrade our site, offering 24/7 technical support for a website which could be accessed by smart phones as well as computers.
 Nearly half-way through the year, we shall see how the re-launch goes.

 For a start, I anticipate getting Jeff’s basic documents up again along with the newsletter archive.
 In due course I’ll write a profile of myself as for the time being at least this will be a personal project.
 I’ll include links to some of the many organisations and websites relevant to the UNGA-Link agenda.
 When we were affiliated to the UN DPI we listed our main area of interest as Governance, with three others being Conflict Resolution, International Peace and Security and Social Development.
 The form offered 47 to choose from.

-Writing in 2016, I’m glad that the Sustainable Development Goals agreed by UNGA last September cover Environmental as well as Social issues.
+Writing in January 2022, I’m glad that the Sustainable Development Goals agreed by UNGA in September 2015 cover Environmental as well as Social issues.
 I’m also glad to see how Civil Society relations with the UN have progressed since the first Rio Summit in 1992 and the period of UNGA-Link’s existence as an autonomous entity.
 I want Jeff Segall’s arguments for an institutional change to democratise the UN’s structure accessible to a wide audience once again.
 We the peoples of the United Nations need our governments to work for the common good of our Common Home!

 Alison Williams, Co-ordinator, UNGA-Link UK